Copyright: nickolya / 123RF Stock Photo

 The festival of Holi is celebrated on the day after the full moon in early March every year.

-In 2015, Holi is listed as a holiday in: Arunachal Pradesh, Assam, Bihar, Chandigarah, Chattisgarah, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Maharashtra, Manipur, Mizoram, Madhya Pradesh, Odisha, Punjab, Rajasthan, Sikkim, Tripura, Uttar Pradesh, Uttarakhand.
+In 2015, Holi is listed as a holiday in: Arunachal Pradesh, Bihar, Chandigarah, Chattisgarah, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Maharashtra, Manipur, Mizoram, Madhya Pradesh, Odisha, Punjab, Rajasthan, Sikkim, Tripura, Uttar Pradesh, Uttarakhand.

 Holi was originally a festival to celebrate good harvests and fertility of the land, but is now a symbolic commemoration of a legend from Hindu Mythology.